-Join JB2021 ESOK’s curators in conversation with Sidd Perez and Michelle Wong to explore about how they got involved with the biennale, their views on ESOK, as well as their individual approaches in curating the biennale.
+Catch up on JB2021 ESOK’s curators in conversation with Sidd Perez and Michelle Wong to explore how they got involved with the biennale, their views on ESOK, as well as their individual approaches in curating the biennale.
 Sidd and Michelle have been in conversation with the curators since January in framing the biennale’s blog and their future involvement as collaborators and editors.
-This talk will unravel their experiences so far, thoughts, and ways to begin with JB2021 ESOK.
+This talk unravels their experiences so far, thoughts, and ways to begin with JB2021 ESOK.

 Sidd Perez is a curator.
 Their practice is parented by independent communities in Manila and the regions surrounding the Philippines, chiselled by museum employment and softened by peers who, like them, contend with oblique prompts on public histories and think about the rehabilitation of personal legacies.
 Sidd is currently affiliated with the National University of Singapore Museum where she facilitates the circulation, education and other curatorial expressions of contemporary projects and the Museum’s Southeast Asia Collection.
 They are also 1/2 of Planting Rice, a curatorial platform that continues to reorient lost, unloved, poorly circulated, misrepresented archives and approaches to exhibition-making.